Quick Start

 Confirm the target column, time column, forecast horizon, evaluation metric, and resource limits so a flawed task definition does not get amplified downstream.

-Checkpoint 2: Review the strategy Skill
+Checkpoint 2: Review candidate experience

-Checkpoint 3: Intervene during stagnation
+Checkpoint 3: Intervene in experience accumulation

 Do not treat Human in the Loop as a rerun button